Tibor Gánti: Biography

+Academic career

 Gánti joined Eötvös Loránd University as a guest lecturer of industrial biochemistry in 1968 and taught there until 1972.
 In 1974, he became a guest lecturer in theoretical biology at the University of Gödöllő.
 Between 1975 and 1979 he taught theoretical biology at József Attila University, Szeged.
 He became guest professor of the theoretical biology at Eötvös University in 1978 up to 1999.

 Chemoton

 Gánti formulated a theory about the fundamental nature of living organisms, presented as a model called the chemoton in 1971.
 According to the chemoton model, of necessity, living organisms should have a basic autocatalytic subsystem consisting of metabolism and a replication process, and a membrane enclosing these functions.

 His theory may be the most significant contribution to theoretical biology for understanding the chemical basis and origin of life, as it provides a philosophy of evolutionary units.

 Political career

 Gánti founded the Alliance for the Protection of Nature and Society (TTVSZ) that received 0.03 percent of the votes and won no seats in the 1990 parliamentary election.
 He ran as a candidate on the national list of the National Democratic Alliance in the 1994 parliamentary election, but did not obtain a mandate.